Nancy Nash (actress): Career

 She was announced as an actress by Winfield Sheehan, vice president of Fox Film, in September 1926 before confirming her first role in The City in October of that year.
-She next had the lead role with Earle Foxe in the 1927 comedy feature Upstream, which was considered lost media until the discovery of a copy in the New Zealand Film Archive in 2009.
+She next had the lead role with Earle Foxe in the 1927 comedy feature Upstream, which was considered a lost film until the discovery of a copy in the New Zealand Film Archive in 2009.
 The Times said that Nash's and Raymond Hitchcock's work gave the film "pathos and humor, thrills and suspense and characterization that is poignantly human".

 Nash then starred in the 1927 Vitaphone film Rich But Honest alongside Clifford Holland, based on a short story by Arthur Somers Roche, in which Nash's character rode in a Willys-Knight sedan to represent her newfound wealth.
 Nash left her acting career for several years when she married a newspaper reporter, but returned to film in 1931, when she joined the Goldwyn Girls team led by Samuel Goldwyn and starred alongside 75 other women in the 1932 film The Kid from Spain.
 In 1933, she signed a new contract with Jack L. Warner as a chorus girl for Warner Brothers films, first starring in Footlight Parade.